 - Free printable gift tags: A small jar of this deliciousness makes a great hostess gift!
 Download your gift tags below.
 My gift to you!

 🛒 Ingredients and substitutions

 You'll only need three simple ingredients that you probably have in your pantry to make this easy DIY hot honey recipe:

-honey: You can use your favourite honey.
+- honey: You can use your favorite honey.
 I like to use local honey for many reasons.
-I know honey produced near my home will be pure and unprocessed and I like to support local bee-keepers in my area.
-Many bee-keepers in my area use a blend of wildflower and fireweed honey, resulting in my favourite flavour: not too strong and not too flowery!
+I know raw honey produced near my home will be pure and unprocessed and I like to support local bee-keepers in my area.
+Many bee-keepers in my area use a blend of wildflower and fireweed honey, resulting in my favorite flavor: not too strong and not too flowery!

 🔪 How to Make Hot Honey

 Here's an overview of what you'll do to make this recipe perfectly.
-You'll find complete instructions for how to make hot honey in the recipe card at the end of this post.
+You'll find complete instructions for how to make spicy honey in the recipe card at the end of this post.

 - Simmer the honey: Start by adding honey to a small saucepan along with crushed red pepper flakes and stir until evenly combined.
 Over medium-low heat, bring the honey mixture to a simmer.
 You'll notice tiny bubbles forming around the edge of the pan.
 That's your cue to remove the pan from the heat.

 - Stir in the apple cider vinegar.